Account settings and security

 ## Programmatic incidents

 When a monitor detects trouble (respecting your confirmation settings and any keyword/SSL checks), Phare springs into action by creating an incident.
 Each incident is automatically linked to the affected monitor and includes detailed information about what went wrong.
-Right away, your team gets notified through your configured alert rules, no manual intervention required.
+Right away, alert recipients are notified through your configured alert rules, no manual intervention required.

 Programmatic incidents track the entire lifecycle from detection through resolution, giving you a complete picture of what happened during the outage.